 Compound Bodies

-Create complex physics objects from multiple shapes:
+Create complex physics objects from multiple shapes using PhysicsShapeContainer in Physics V2:

-// Create a compound object (e.g., a dumbbell)
+// Create a compound shape (e.g., a dumbbell) using Physics V2

 const dumbbell = new BABYLON.Mesh("dumbbell", scene);